12 min read

 How these operations streamline third-party logistics

 Milk runs are an excellent example of lean management principles applied to logistics.
 At Red Stag Fulfillment, we always look for ways to apply agile principles.
 These cutting-edge management principles allow us to pivot quickly to meet changing circumstances.
-For example, we can re-route some partner shipments to alternate carriers if carrier capacity issues threaten to slow down delivery for many order fulfillment warehouses.

 Logistics is a dynamic field.
 Demand can change quickly, so your 3PL should be ready to change just as fast.
 Red Stag Fulfillment helps our clients apply lean principles to inventory management to maximize reliability while minimizing the capital needed to be fully stocked.
 There are multiple tactics we can employ to protect your operations and these runs are just one option.

-Curious how can your eCommerce fulfillment benefit from agile logistics?
+Curious how can your ecommerce fulfillment benefit from agile logistics?
 Want to know what type of inbound logistics make sense for your eCommerce business?
-We’d love to help you figure it out.

-The Quick Milk Run FAQ
+The Quick Milk Run FAQs

 What does ‘going on a milk run’ mean?